Bunk/resume/public/resume.md

     -   Instrumental in designing and implementing a trunk-based build and deployment pipeline which facilitated continuous delivery for our department with daily deployments.
-    -   Instrumental in establishing an Agile development culture, and driving success through the adoption of new coding standards, peer code reviews, and tooling.
+    -   Instrumental in establishing an agile development culture, and driving success through the adoption of new coding standards, peer code reviews, and tooling.
     -   Pushed technical excellence by achieving 100% peer-reviewed and